 - Community Impact

 - Get Involved

-- In consideration of our staff and their families during the COVID-19 pandemic, the Komen Inland Empire Riverside office will be closed through April 3, 2020.
+- In consideration of our staff and their families during the COVID-19 pandemic, the Komen Inland Empire Riverside office will be closed until further notice.
 There are no suspected cases of COVID-19 at Komen Inland Empire, but our team will be working from home in an overabundance of caution.
 Our operating hours are Monday – Friday 9:00am – 4:00pm.
 Please allow time for our staff to return messages as they work remotely.
 You can always email email@example.com as a starting point and your message will be forwarded to the appropriate team member for support.

 - All Komen Inland Empire office volunteers have been instructed to stay home until our return.
 Any additional questions or concerns about volunteer opportunities can be directed to Nicolette Rubio, firstname.lastname@example.org.

 - We will continue to work closely with our community and corporate partners regarding upcoming special events and initiatives.

 You, the Riverside and San Bernardino communities, are the heart and soul of this movement and we look forward to rallying with you in the persistent and unwavering fight against breast cancer.
 With your support, we will continue to bring invaluable breast health services and education programs to those in our community who need them most.

 If you have any questions, please give us a call at 951-676-7465 or email email@example.com.